List of Iran national football team managers: Branko Ivanković

 Ivanković was appointed to the head of the Iranian team on 29 January 2002.

 Under Ivanković, Iran's U23 football team won the 2002 Asian Games in Pusan.
 He remained the coach of the national team until the end of 2002, when he was replaced by Homayun Shahrokhi.

 Ivanković had become very popular in Iran and the public media demanded a contract renewal, but the Football Federation was initially reluctant to appoint him as the head coach.
 Finally, after a period of negotiations he was reappointed as the head coach of Iran on 3 October 2003.

-Ivankovic led Iran to 2004 AFC Asian Cup third place.
-They lost only to the hosts, China, in penalties in a very controversial match in which the Chinese luckily avoided multiple red cards.
+Ivankovic led Iran to 2004 AFC Asian Cup third place. after finishing second in their group behind eventual champions Japan, whom they drew, and being eliminated in the semis on penalties to the hosts.

 Ivanković also led Iran to qualify for the 2006 World Cup, the third time in the country's history (they had previously been eliminated in the first round in 1978 and 1998).

 Despite him being the most successful coach of the Iranian National Team in terms of winning percentage, Ivankovic was not liked by the Iranian government who deliberately tried to replace him with a native coach.

 The Ministry for Physical Education, which is a governmental watchdog on sports, tried to replace the coach before the World cup in Germany.
 However the Football federation of Iran resisted the pressure and kept Ivankovic for the 2006 FIFA World Cup.

 Iran, at their opening game at the World Cup, showed a scintillating first half performance against Mexico, but conceded two goals in the second half to lose 1-3.
 The second match against Portugal was not successful either, with Iran conceding two late goals to lose 2–0 and being left without any chances of advancing to the second stage of the tournament.
 Mexico drew against Angola on the previous evening and left Iran at an unreachable four points behind.
 So, the third group match against Angola became insignificant for Iran.
 Angola put themselves into the lead with the opening goal after one hour of playing.
 The Iranians managed to equalise fifteen minutes later, eventually scoring their only point at the 2006 World Cup since the match ended in a 1–1 draw.
 This point was, however, only enough for Iran to occupy the last place in their group.

 After the World Cup, MPE removed the Head of the Football federation of Iran, replacing Branko Ivanković with Amir Qalenoei.
 This in turn resulted a FIFA suspension for Iran's football due to political interference.